axibase/atsd/rule-engine/functions-message.md

 The functions provide a way to retrieve message records from the database at any stage of the rule evaluation process.

-The `db_message_count` and `db_message_last` functions may be used to verify the existence of or establish a correlation between time series and messages.
+The `db_message_count` and `db_message_last` functions can be used to verify the existence of or establish a correlation between time series and messages.

 ## Reference